Kurtyako/Wazuh-FIM-Lab/README.md

 12. I have created a file in the public\documents directory called "classified bank records.txt" and have added text as "200.00" and then saved the file.
 I then opened the file back up and changed the text to "20000.00" and saved it.

- As show in the picture we can clearly see that this classified file never to be modified has been modified, We are now alerted and can begin an investigation into this incident.
+ As shown in the picture we can clearly see that this classified file never to be modified has been modified, We are now alerted and can begin an investigation into this incident.

 ![Wazuh Bank record modified](https://github.com/user-attachments/assets/7822954a-0896-475f-a2a7-481c9a472649)